 Tenants-in-common ownership determines that upon death, the two or more people who own a property keep their own interest.
 Consequently, if one person dies, their share of the property will be added to their estate and be dispersed according to their will.

-When a property has joint tenancy, if one person dies, the other automatically assumes ownership of the entire property and it is not considered a part of the deceased’s estate.
+When owners are registered as joint tenants, if one person dies, the other automatically assumes ownership of the entire property and it is not considered a part of the deceased’s estate.
 Each person is a 100% lifetime owner of the property and cannot sell their share without consent of the other individual.

 Joint Tenancy is the most common ownership structure among legally married spouses in Ontario.
 When one spouse dies, the successor assumes sole ownership of the property.
 If the couple has children, the property will likely pass to them when the last spouse dies, through their will.